 Eye and vision problems in preschool children

-During the preschool years from ages 3 to 6, your child will be fine-tuning the vision and visual skills he already has developed during the infant and toddler years.
+During the preschool years from ages 3 to 6, your child will be fine-tuning the vision and visual skills that have already developed during their infant and toddler years.

 Preschool vision tasks vary with a child's age and activities.
-For example, many young preschoolers are learning to ride tricycles and master the complex eye-hand coordination needed to pedal, steer and watch where they're going at the same time.
+For example, some younger preschoolers are learning to ride tricycles or bicylces and mastering the complex eye-hand coordination needed to pedal, steer and watch where they're going at the same time.

-Older preschoolers are learning how to integrate vision and body motions (motor skills) by playing sports such as football (keep your eye on the ball!), and working on the fine motor skills needed to write their names.
+Older preschoolers are learning how to integrate vision and body motions (motor skills) by playing sports such as football, netball or cricket, (keep your eye on the ball!), and working on the fine motor skills needed to write their names.

 If you have children between the ages of 3 and 6, be aware of these warning signs of possible preschool vision problems: